 For reference, McDonald’s has a marketing budget at about 3% while the consumer services industry averages 15%.

 $80,000 for marketing is not much.
 You can spend all of that on radio and it would be a drop in the ocean.
 So take the time to determine what marketing you’re currently doing and where you’re seeing success (you don’t have money to waste here).
 Maybe you set aside $30,000 for vehicle wraps and local sponsorship because that’s been successful for you previously.
 You could put the other $50,000 towards digital advertising.
 A mix of Google Ads and SEO is a popular marketing investment.
 Splitting it 50/50 would allocate 25,000/year or just over $2,000 per month.
 Speaking from experience, $2,000 per month for a smaller-medium sized local business in both ad spend and SEO is competitive in most markets.
-You want to avoid splitting up your budgets too much between different services, or it won’t be effective.
+You want to avoid splitting your budgets too much, or it won’t be effective, but you could go even a little lower on those.
+It’s realistic to spend a combined $3,000 per month on SEO & SEM and set aside the rest for things like a new website, influencer campaigns, youtube ads, or paid social.

 If you do this simple exercise before you meet with an SEO or other marketing professional, you have the power.
 You’re in control of how much spend is going out the door.
 If you leave this up to the marketer, they’re going to make a recommendation that usually does not align with your business goal.
 They may ask for too much, or not enough.
-You might get a quote for $2,500 per month, and that’s problematic.
+Using the above scenario, let’s say you get a quote for $2,500 per month.
+That’s problematic.
 Your budget does not include that additional $6,000 per year, and would mean that your marketing spend would inch up to 8.6% of revenue.
 Or they may low-ball themselves, and cut corners on service to cover the cost.
 This is an even worse situation, because you will miss your growth goals more often than not in this scenario.

 Many SEOs ask upfront what your budget is, and this is because we have minimums as well.
 Once a reputable SEO knows your budget, they should be able to work with you on expectations and level of service, and let you know whether or not it’s realistic.

 But not all people claiming to be SEOs are actually trustworthy, so you should vet the individual first to decide whether or not you will work with them.
-At this point, you’re evaluating the professionalism and competence of the SEO, because you have already set your price.
+If you follow this process, you’re evaluating the professionalism and competence of the SEO, because you have already set your price.
 This is a powerful way to start a relationship.
 Your focus is entirely on the right things – setting goals, expectations, and understanding each other’s processes and priorities.

 Discussing the Price